Invisible Friends: World Premiere Reviews

 Until one wild stormy night that is, when Zara materialises with telekinetic powers and shows Lucy how to dematerialise her family.
 But that set of slobs are nothing like as nasty as the smart set Zara brings with her, father Felix and brother Chuck.
 Their smiling self-confidence thinly covers their certainty that Lucy is to be put in her place - until she's put out of her place as Zara's family colonize the whole house.

-Mr A's Amazing Maze Plays and The Inside Outside Slide Show in having a character transported from normality to a frightening fantasy world.
+Ayckbourn's third play in a year for young people follows Mr A's Amazing Maze Plays and The Inside Outside Slide Show in having a character transported from normality to a frightening fantasy world.
 As in those he has found ingenious ways to create fast comic action.

 Just as Zara's family play cards reverse-side-up or bake cakes with no ingredients, Ayckbourn effortlessly packs in under two hours not only laughs but plenty of panto frighteners (with Lucy's direct address to the audience keeping the horror within limits) and theatrical trickery.
 His direction zips along with fine performances led by Emma Chambers' Lucy and includes a superb real-life mother from Doreen Andrew.
 Bakerite laws notwithstanding, there were plenty of schoolchildren in the audience, gripped throughout.

 Oh, and there's a happy end, when Lucy finds it was all a dream.
-In this she's luckier than her adult predecessor in
+In this she's luckier than her adult predecessor in Woman In Mind.
+But there, it's nearly Christmas, isn't it?"

 (Times Educational Supplement, November 1989)